hochschule-darmstadt/openartbrowser/etl/README.md

 - Install nodejs with apt-get
   - > sudo apt-get install nodejs

-The versions are recommandations older versions may work.
+The versions are recommendations older versions may work.

 In order to install the dependencies of python and node.js run the install_etl.sh script.